 Next up they crossed from the Isla Blanca Campground over to Boca Chica beach.
 That was a workout but quite an experience for them.
-They packed a lunch and head snacks over on Boca Chica beach before heading back.
+They packed a lunch and snacks and headed over to Boca Chica beach before heading back.

 Our 3rd trip included the kids and adults where we went out on the bay to do a sunset paddle.
 It was epic as we watched the sun melt into the ocean while out on our paddle boards.

 It is so great that South Padre Island has the ocean – with crazy waves that are fun to play in.
-Plus the bay side where the water is calmer and you can do boating, paddleboarding and jetskiing.
+Plus the bay side is where the water is calmer and you can do boating, paddleboarding, and jet skiing.

 - Watch the weather.
 Our paddle boarding experiences were always better when the water in the Bay was super calm.